yogeshbdeshpande/c2pa-attestation/attestation-design.md

     id30(Claim Signature)
     end

-    style SHADED fill:#78FE89,stroke:#333,stroke-width:4px
 ```

-*Figure XX: : Simplified steps for creating a C2PA manifest and a manifest containing an attestation assertion.*
+> Simplified steps for creating a C2PA manifest and a manifest containing an attestation assertion.
-*In the no-attestation case, assertions are created and boxed in the assertion store.
+In the no-attestation case, assertions are created and boxed in the assertion store.
 A Claim is then prepared, with the assertions array set to the location and hash of the referenced assertions.
 The Claim is then serialized, hashed, and signed by the Claim Creator.
-The Assertion Store, Claim, and Claim Signature are then packaged as a manifest (not shown.)*
+The Assertion Store, Claim, and Claim Signature are then packaged as a manifest (not shown.)
-*To support attestations, the additional steps in the shaded box are required.
+To support attestations, the additional steps in the shaded box are required.
 As before, an Assertion Store is populated with the desired assertions, but we call it a Partial Assertion Store because one additional assertion will be added before the Claim is finalized.
 The Partial Claim is then serialized and claim hash is then attested using the appropriate platform attestation service.
 Next, the attestation is packaged as an assertion and added to the Partial Assertion Store to create the finalized Assertion Store.
-Finally, the serialized-Claim (with the embedded attestation assertion) is signed by the Claim Creator.*
+Finally, the serialized-Claim (with the embedded attestation assertion) is signed by the Claim Creator.

 Note that this architecture *does* demand that attestation-aware Validators perform additional steps: Specifically, Validators must edit the Claim to remove any attestation assertions, and then re-serialize the resulting Partial Claim to validate the binding in the attestation assertion.
 We consider this tradeoff to be acceptable: the rewriting cost is borne by the creators and consumers of attestation, but the creation and validation workflow for non-attestation-aware entities is unchanged.